wphicks/vectordb-benchmark/README.md

   :param engine: only support milvus

-  :param config: specify the absolute path of the configuration file, and only use this configuration file; if not specified, all milvus_concurrency*.yaml in the configuration directory will be used.
+  :param config_name:     specify the name of the configuration file in the configurations directory,     and only use this configuration file;     if not specified, all milvus_concurrency*.yaml in the configuration directory will be used.

 Options:
   --host TEXT         [default: localhost]
   --engine TEXT       [default: milvus]
-  --config TEXT
+  --config-name TEXT
   --help              Show this message and exit.
 ```

 example: `python3 main.py concurrency --host localhost --engine milvus`